zfit/phasespace/docs/usage.rst

 - The mass of the top particle.
 - The mass of children particles as a list.
 - The name of the top particle (optional).
-- The names of the children particles, also optional.
+- The names of the children particles (optional).

 If the names are not given, `top` and `p_{i}` are assigned.
 For example, to generate :math:`B^0\to K\pi`, one would do: